When you run a query against a database server, it returns a response to the client. There are three types of server response to an SQL query:

 Error List shows not only errors, but also warnings and informational messages which require user attention.
 Warning is in essence a non-blocking error.
 And informational message is just a user notification.

 You can filter messages by type using appropriate buttons on the toolbar of the Error List window.

 You can navigate to the place of an error by double-clicking it in the list or by selecting Go to Error on the shortcut menu.

 Error List aggregates all error messages in the application.
 And if you have multiple open documents with errors, the error processing can quickly become awkward.

-But the window has another filter button - In Active Document.
-This button allows to view only those errors that are located in the current document window.
+But the window has one more filter button - In Active Document.
+This button allows to view only those errors that are located in current document window.